tobylc/Deeper/replit.md

 ## Recent Changes
 **Date: August 27, 2025**
+- **Email Service Migration**: Successfully migrated from SendGrid to Amazon SES
+  - Created new `SESEmailService` class using AWS SDK v3
+  - Updated email service factory to use AWS credentials instead of SendGrid API key
+  - Maintains backward compatibility with fallback to internal database service
+  - All email campaigns and notifications now use Amazon SES
 - Fixed critical database WebSocket connection error that prevented app from starting
 - Resolved function signature errors in server routes
 - Updated Neon database configuration to use HTTP connections instead of WebSocket for Node.js compatibility